Ockenfuss/tipps/CommandLineTipps.md

-rsync -av from to #copy folder 'from' to 'to', resulting in a folder to/from on the target. -a: all subdirectories with attributes. -v: verbose. rsync -av from/ to #For the source, it makes a difference if there is a trailing slash: With slash, the content of the folder `from` is copied into `to`, but not the folder itself. rsync from to/ #Without a trailing slash in the source, an additional folder 'to/from/' is created, i.e. not only the content, but the folder with content is copied. rsync -uavznP user@server:dir/ local/ #uses ssh (standard) to copy from remote server. -z: Use compression to reduce amount of data. -P: keep partially transferred files to resume if connection is broken and show progress. -n: dry-run without actually copying files
+rsync -av from to #copy folder 'from' to 'to', resulting in a folder to/from on the target. -a: all subdirectories with attributes. -v: verbose. rsync -av from/ to #For the source, it makes a difference if there is a trailing slash: With slash, the content of the folder `from` is copied into `to`, but not the folder itself. rsync from to/ #Without a trailing slash in the source, an additional folder 'to/from/' is created, i.e. not only the content, but the folder with content is copied. rsync -uavznP user@server:dir/ local/ #uses ssh (standard) to copy from remote server. -z: Use compression to reduce amount of data. -P: keep partially transferred files to resume if connection is broken and show progress. -n: dry-run without actually copying files -u: skip files that are newer on the receiver
--c # use checksums instead of timestamps rsync -avzR /dir1/./dir2/dir3/ dest/ #-R: this will create the directories dest/dir2 and dest/dir2/dir3. rsync -vna --prune-empty-dirs --include "*/" --include "*ext" --exclude "*" from to #Copy all files with extension 'ext' and all folders, but omit the folders without any 'ext'-files
+-c # use checksums instead of timestamps rsync -avzR /dir1/./dir2/dir3/ dest/ #-R: this will create the directories dest/dir2 and dest/dir2/dir3. rsync -vna --prune-empty-dirs --include "*/" --include "*ext" --exclude "*" from to #Copy all files with extension 'ext' and all folders, but omit the folders without any 'ext'-files rsync --files-from Filename dest #read sourcefiles from file
 ```

 ## Slurm